PistonDevelopers/Piston-Tutorials/sudoku/chp-02.md

 that is not needed by every kind of game.
 The default frame rate and update rate settings are specified by `DEFAULT_MAX_FPS` and `DEFAULT_UPS`.

-We will not do any animations.
-Our Sudoku game only needs to update when the window receives some user input.
+We will not do any animations in our Sudoku game, so the game only needs to render when the window receives some user input.

-Import the trait `EventLoop` like this:
+Import the trait `EventLoop`:

 ```rust
 use piston::event_loop::{Events, EventLoop, EventSettings};
 ```

-Add a `.lazy(true)` like this:
+Add a `.lazy(true)`:

 ```rust
 let mut events = Events::new(EventSettings::new().lazy(true));
 ```

-This setting tells the event loop to not bother updating at all, and rendering only when user input is received.
+This setting tells the event loop to not bother updating at all, and render only when user input is received.

 Notice how Piston separates settings, like `WindowSettings` and `EventSettings`, from the object that uses these settings.
 This is a common pattern in Piston libraries.